Insprill/custom-join-messages/docs/colours.rst

 MiniMessage
 -----------

-The new `MiniMessage <https://docs.adventure.kyori.net/minimessage/index.html>`_ format is also supported (**only on Paper servers**), which allows for more advanced colouring in a more human-readable format.
+The new `MiniMessage <https://docs.adventure.kyori.net/minimessage/index.html>`_ format is supported, however, only on `Paper <https://papermc.io/>`_ servers.
+MiniMessage adds support for more advanced colouring in a more human-readable format.
+It also enables support for clickable and hoverable chat message.
 For more information on the MiniMessage format, you can visit `its wiki <https://docs.adventure.kyori.net/minimessage/format.html>`_

 Legacy
 ------

 Legacy `colour codes <https://www.digminecraft.com/lists/color_list_pc.php>`_ can be inserted as in most plugins, in one of two ways:

 * **&<code>**